 By Mark Nobes, chief editor

 Firstly, you can compare many different versions of this classic 80s arcade game by watching the clips in the video playlist above.
 A "let's compare" video is also included within the playlist, should you rather just watch one video.
 The Commodore 16 and Plus/4 version has to be the worst of them all - a terrible conversion!

-Sideways scrolling games were abundant in the 80s, and Ghosts'n Goblins is one of the better ones.
-The game was originally released to the arcades by Capcom on September 19th 1985, before being ported to the 8 bit home computers such as the ZX Spectrum, Commodore 64 and Amstrad CPC in 1986.
+Sideways scrolling games were abundant in the 80s, and Ghosts 'n Goblins is one of the better ones.
+The game was originally released to the arcades by Capcom on September 19th 1985, and became a smash hit, before being ported to the 8 bit home computers such as the ZX Spectrum, Commodore 64 and Amstrad CPC in 1986.
 In 1990, the game was also released for the 16 bit computers including the Commodore Amiga, Atari ST and IBM PC compatibles.
 There were also versions for the Nintendo Gameboy and NES.